mum37352/benes/src/article/linkup.md

 - $B_{\ell+1}$ is built from two vertex-disjoint copies of $B_\ell$: For each index $i \in [2^\ell]$, we create two fresh input vertices and make them adjacent to input $i$ from each of the two $B_\ell$-copies.
 We do the same with outputs.
 The inputs and outputs of $B_{\ell+1}$ are the new vertices created this way.

 Note that the inputs come in pairs of vertices with the same neighborhood; such pairs are called twins.
 Of course, the same holds for the outputs.

+If you want, you can try building your own Benes network below.

+%%Applet:construction%%

 ### Routing matchings in blowups